 Adopting a child related to you both (non-agency adoption)

 Most applications come from adults wanting to adopt their spouse or partner's child.
 However, a birth relative who has a significant relationship with a child, and has lived and cared for them for a period of 3 years or more can apply for a non-agency adoption.

-If you think step parent adoption may be right for your family or you want more information about non agency adoption, contact Call Derbyshire on: 01629 533190.
+If you think step-parent adoption may be right for your family or you want more information about non agency adoption, please complete our adoption enquiry form.